a2stuff/a2d/docs/HIG.md

 * Apple+M is reserved for: move the active window with the keyboard.
 * Apple+X is reserved for: scroll the active window with the keyboard.
 * Apple+G is reserved for: grow the active window with the keyboard.

-* In scrollable regions:
-  * Apple+Up and Apple+Down should be treated as Page Up and Page Down.
-  * Apple+Left and Apple+Right should be treated as Home and End.

 * In modal dialogs with only a single action, Return and Escape should both dismiss.